-Recently, B. Gerganov, A. LeClair and M. Moriconi [Phys.
+Recently, B. Gerganov et al. [Phys.
 Rev. Lett.
-86 (2001) 4753] have proposed an "exact" (all-orders) β -function for 2-dimensional conformal field theories with Kac-Moody current-algebra symmetry at any level k, based on a Lie group \mathcal{G} , which are perturbed by a current-current interaction.
-This theory is also known as the Non-Abelian Thirring model.
-We check this conjecture with an explicit calculation of the β -function to 4-loop order, for the classical groups $\mathcal{G} = \mathrm{SU}(N)$, $\mathrm{SO}(N)$ and $\mathrm{SP}(N)$ at level k = 0.
+86 (2001) 4753] have proposed an "exact" (allorders) β -function for 2-dimensional conformal field theories with Kac-Moody current-algebra symmetry at any level k, based on a Lie group \mathcal{G} , which are perturbed by a current-current interaction.
+This theory is also known as the non-Abelian Thirring model.
+We check this conjecture with an explicit calculation of the β -function to 4-loop order, for the classical groups $\mathcal{G} = SU(N)$, SO(N)and SP(N) at level k = 0.
 We find a contribution at 4-loop order, proportional to a higher-order group-theoretical invariant, which is incompatible with the proposed β -function in all possible regularization schemes.